kovenock/FATES_Parameter_Selection/README.md

 # Parameter Selection for the Functionally Assembled Terrestrial Ecosystem Simulator (FATES)

 ### Summary
-Numerical models that simulate tropical forest ecosystem dynamics, such as the Functionally Assembled Terrestrial Ecosystem Simulator (FATES), have been proposed as a way to improve climate change projections.
+Numerical models that simulate tropical forest ecosystem dynamics, such as the Functionally Assembled Terrestrial Ecosystem Simulator (FATES), have been proposed as a way to improve projections of future climate change.
 However, parameterizing these complex, process-based models is challenging due to their numerous and interconnected non-linear relationships.
-This code identifies three high-performing FATES parameter sets by quantitatively evaluating the performance of nearly 300 simulations, each run with a unique parameter set, against observations at a tropical forest test site.
+This analysis identifies three high-performing parameter sets for use in future FATES experiments by quantitatively evaluating the performance of nearly 600 simulations, which test 300 unique parameter sets in 2 different background environments, against diverse observations at a tropical forest test site.

 <br>